-Colorado's population began aging several years ago and is expected to continue on that trend for the foreseeable future.
+Colorado's population is beginning to see sharp increases to the over 65 population as the "Baby Boomer" generation continues to age.
 Data from the Department of Local Affairs State Demography Office, which is displayed in Figure 1 below, shows the percentage of Colorado's population that is age 65 and older.
 In 1990, that number was right at 10 percent.
 In 2017, nearly 14 percent of the state's population was 65 and older.
-The trend of Colorado's aging population is projected to continue.
+By 2030, Colorado's 65 and older population is expected to be 125% larger than it was in 2010, growing from 555,000 to 1.2 million people over the age of 65.
+This represents a significant change for the State of Colorado which has historically been a "young" state in terms of age distributions.